joseph-a-levine/authoring/_older/february_2024.md

 ### Here, Richard McGuire

 The most remarkable art project I've seen in the past year.
-Simple in concept — a graphic novel with a constant reference frame in a 20th century suburban living room, showing snapshots of time non-linearly — McGuire created something huge, cosmopolitan, and devastating.
+Simple in concept — a graphic novel with a constant reference frame in a 20th century suburban living room, showing snapshots of time non-linearly — McGuire created something amiable, cosmopolitan, and devastating.
 There is a decipherable plot, but it's not worth your time to decipher it; it may be actively detrimental.
-The only consistent character is the corner of the room, with all the petty dramas and emotional roller coasters.
+The only consistent character is the corner of the room, with all the pointless dramas and shattering silences.
 Cats nap in the corner.
 Men die.
 Benjamin Franklin shows up, at one point, and later (or earlier?) a kid dresses as him for Halloween.

 I viewed it as a PDF in Chrome, two page view, presentation mode, so that when you tab to the next page, the reference frame remains consistent.
 I would love to own this as a physical book, but the digital option is perfectly hypnotic.